Seraphtai/LWGUI/README.md

 - Right-click on a material property using RampAtlas(): `Create Ramp Atlas` or `Clone Ramp Atlas`
   - An SO created this way will include default values for all Ramps in the current material.

 You can click the add button of RampAtlasIndexer() to add a new Ramp to the SO.

+The context menu in the upper right corner has a one-click color space conversion feature.

 > [!CAUTION]
 >Currently, the material only saves Texture references and Int values.
 If you manually modify the number and order of Ramps in the Ramp Atlas SO, the selected Ramps in the material may be disrupted!